This Is Where We Came In: World Premiere Reviews

 Fairy Quite Contrary (by Kevin Berry)

-This Is Where We Came In was intended to fill the summer holiday Saturday morning slot in 1990.
+"A play written by Alan Ayckbourn and originally scheduled for just six performances?
+Hard to believe but This Is Where We Came In was intended to fill the summer holiday Saturday morning slot in 1990.
 The audiences absolutely loved it, the actors were equally enthusiastic and the critics were full of praise.
 It just had to be revived and now there is a full four week season.

 The prolific Mr Ayckbourn has written a superb play for all the family, simple and yet sophisticated enough to appeal to all ages.
 He calls it "The World's First Circular Adventurous Comical Mystery Play".
 Fond of taking theatrical risks he challenges the imagination with little in the way of props and no scenery.